What Happens After Rehab?

 - OR -

-Talk to A Professional About Life After Rehab
+Talk To A Treatment Provider About Life After Rehab

 Recovering from a drug or alcohol addiction may be one of the hardest things you can ever do.
 It won’t be a quick and easy process, and it requires a lifelong commitment to a sober lifestyle.
-If you’re getting ready to start rehab and you have need answers about what you’ll do once you finish, please contact a dedicated treatment provider today for guidance.
+If you’re getting ready to start rehab and you have questions about what you’ll do once you finish, please contact a treatment provider today.